Food labelling in Canada: Date markings

-It should be acknowledged that a durable life date is NOT an indicator of food safety.
-Once something is opened, depending on how it is stored, the shelf life can change.
-For example, an open box of crackers meant to expire in two weeks, will expire much faster should the seal be left open after each use.

 Geographical indications

 A product's geographical indications will tell where the product comes from.
 In Canada not everything can be locally produced, especially in the winter months in regards to fresh produce.
 This is why Canada often imports foods such as apples and oranges from places such as Florida and Fiji.
 Canada's climate only ensures that the citizens have the ability to eat local produce six months of the year.
 The rest of the year, people who wish to continue a well balanced diet, must purchase produce from grocery stores which buy their produce from other countries.